cap-js/docs/tools/cds-lint.md

 To turn on Lint checking your VS Code Editor, follow the steps below:

-1. Download the [VS Code ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) for _Visual Studio Code_.
+1. Download the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) for _Visual Studio Code_.
 CDS Lint seamlessly integrates with it.
-For _SAP Business Application Studio_ this is preinstalled.
+For _SAP Business Application Studio_ this comes preinstalled.

 2. Run the dedicated [`cds add` commmand](#cds-add-lint).